 The Associate of Occupational Studies (AOS) in Graphic Design program is a 2-year fully online program.
-Classes start in spring, summer, and fall.
+Classes start in January, May, and September.
 Credit transfer is welcome and part-time schedules are available.

 Progam requirements include 54 credits in art/design and 18 credits in general education.
 Your onramp to the industry includes a design business course, capstone project, and final portfolio review.
 Click to view course information below.

 Foundation studies develop proficiency in the traditional elements of art and design.
 Software and coding classes build skills in contemporary design tools and technologies for digital imaging, illustration, layout, and Web publishing.
 First-year courses introduce you to drawing, photography, Web publishing, and general education.

 Online graphic design degree students are expected to present their work in a final portfolio review.
 Student work by Rebeccah Robinson.

 An integrated general education curriculum helps you develop proficiency in critical thinking and written communication as well as a foundation in psychology, business, computer technology, writing, and art history.
 Building a foundation for lifelong learning is essential to the college experience, and general education concepts play an important role in your design coursework.